mayTermux/myTermux/README.md

 ##
-### :octocat: Hi, thanks for spending your time visiting this repository !
+### :octocat: Hi, thanks for spending your time visiting this repository!

 I hope you understand my bad english. :sweat_smile: